 According to historian Sima Qian, the work on the mausoleum began when Emperor Qin ascended the throne at the age of 13.
 Moreover, its construction required more than 700,000 conscripted workers.
 The terracotta figures are life-size and have distinct facial and physical features.
 These figures are also accompanied by terracotta horses and chariots.
 This artistic marvel is aptly dubbed as the eighth wonder of the world.

 3) Niagara Falls, Canada

 Now, who hasn’t heard of the famous Niagara Falls?
 Situated between the Ontario region of Canada and New York, United States, the Niagara Falls is made up of 3 waterfalls.
 The largest one being the Horseshoe Falls.
-These powerful waterfalls were formed around 12,000 years ago.
+The formation of these powerful falls took place around 12,000 years ago.
 During the last ice age, large torrents of water were released from the melting glaciers and drained into the Niagara River.

 4) Banaue Rice Terraces, The Philippines

 Often deemed the ‘eighth wonder of the world’ these impressive terraces were built more than 2,000 years ago by the Ifugao tribe of the Phillippines.
-These vast rice terraces are sustained via an elaborate irrigation system.
+An elaborate irrigation system sustains these vast rice terraces.
 The agriculturist tribe started building the terraces around the 1st century CE.
-These structures were made using minimal equipment and largely by hand, despite this they were an engineering marvel.
+These structures were made using minimal equipment and largely by hand.
+Despite this, they were an engineering marvel.

 5) Borobudur, Indonesia